-Material covered.
+- Material covered.
 We plan to cover most of the first eight chapters of the textbook.
-The emphasis will be on the finite dimensional complex vector space.

-Student learning outcomes: By the end of this course, a successful student will demonstrate: (1) Knowledge of the following definitions: an abstract vector space over an arbitrary field, a subspace of a vector space, a sum and a direct sum of subspaces, a span of a set of vectors, a finite dimensional vector space, linear independence of a set of vectors, a basis and the dimension of a finite dimensional vector space.
+The emphasis will be on the finite dimensional complex vector space. - Student learning outcomes: By the end of this course, a successful student will demonstrate: (1) Knowledge of the following definitions: an abstract vector space over an arbitrary field, a subspace of a vector space, a sum and a direct sum of subspaces, a span of a set of vectors, a finite dimensional vector space, linear independence of a set of vectors, a basis and the dimension of a finite dimensional vector space.
 (2) Knowledge of the basic theorems and their rigorous proofs involving the concepts in (1); for example, the Steinitz exchange lemma, the Basis theorem.
 (3) Knowledge of the definitions of a linear operator and the definitions of the following related concepts: the null space, range, invertibility and the matrix of a linear operator relative to given bases.
 (4) Knowledge of the basic theorems and their rigorous proofs involving the concepts in (3); for example the Rank-nullity theorem.
 (5) Ability to prove the existence of an eigenvalue and a fan basis for a linear operator on a complex vector space.
 (6) Knowledge of the definitions of a positive definite inner product and a norm and the basic theorems involving these concepts: the abstract Pythagorean theorem, parallelogram low, Cauchy-Bunyakovsky-Schwarz inequality, polarization identities.
 (7) Understanding of the importance of orthonormal bases and Gram-Schmidt orthogonalization process in inner product spaces, the Bessel inequality, the proof of orthogonal complement theorem.
 (8) Knowledge of the definitions of a linear functional, an adjoint operator, a self-adjoint operator, a normal operator, a unitary operator and an isometry.
-(9) Knowledge (with a rigorous proof) of the spectral theorem for normal operators on finite dimensional inner product complex vector spaces, and of the applications of the spectral theorem to positive operators, isometries, polar and singular-value decomposition.
+(9) Knowledge (with a rigorous proof) of the spectral theorem for normal operators on finite dimensional inner product complex vector spaces and of the applications of the spectral theorem to positive operators, isometries, polar and singular-value decomposition.
 (10) Knowledge of the following definitions: a characteristic polynomials of an operator, a generalized eigenvector, a Jordan chain, a Jordan basis of a vector space relative to an operator.
 (11) Knowledge of the basic theorems and their rigorous proofs involving the concepts in (10); for example, Cayley-Hamilton theorem, the Primary Decomposition theorem, the existence of Jordan basis.
-(12) Ability to use concepts and theorems covered in the course to solve related problems and prove new related propositions.
+(12) Ability to use concepts and theorems covered in the course to solve related problems and prove new related propositions. - Assessment.

-Assessment.
-The assessment of Learning Outcomes will be done through exams and assignments.
 There will be two "mid-term" exams and a comprehensive final exam.
+The "mid-term" exams are scheduled as follows: Tuesday, February 4, 2020 and Tuesday, March 3, 2020.
+The final exam is scheduled for three hours on Monday, March 16, 2019 from 8am to 11am.
+(Notice that the final exam time is set by the school.
+I did my best to copy it right from the schedule.
+Please verify that I did it right.)
+Notice that I extended the duration of the final by one hour.
+If you are unable to take an exam for a very serious reason verified in writing, please see me beforehand.
+This does not apply to the final exam which cannot be taken neither early nor late.

-The "mid-term" exams are scheduled for: Tuesday, January 31 and Tuesday, February 28.
-The final exam is scheduled for three hours on Wednesday, March 15 from 1pm to 4pm.
-On each exam I will assign one or two questions related to the theory presented in class (a proof of an important theorem for example) and two problems.
+On each exam I will assign one or two questions related to the theory presented in class (a proof of an important theorem for example) and two or three problems.
 One of these problems might be a problem discussed in class or an exercise from the book.